momoirox/HyperLedgerFabricProject/README.md

 # Using the application

-To start network ypu need to enter /fabric-samples/test-network and run "./network.sh createChannel -ca".
+To start network you need to enter /fabric-samples/test-network directory and run "./network.sh createChannel -ca".
 The network has 4 organizations, and each has 4 peers.
-The option "-ca" ensures that all cryptometerials are generated using the Certificati Authority.
-If this is needed to overwrite default settings which are using cryptogen tool to generate cryptomaterials.
+The option "-ca" ensures that all cryptometerials are generated using the Certificate Authority.
+This is needed to overwrite using cryptogen tool to generate cryptomaterials.

 ![alt text](Images/starting.png?raw=true)